skx/overseer/README.md

 ## Notification

-The result of each executed tests is published as a simple JSON message to the `overseer.results` set of the specified redis-server.
+The result of executing each test is submitted to the central redis-host, from where it can be pulled and used to notify a human of a problem.

-Results are added to the list as the tests are executed, and it is assumed a notifier will pop them off to trigger alerts to humans.
+Sample result-processors are [included](bridges/) in this repository which post test-resulst to a [purppura instance](https://github.com/skx/purppura), or an IRC channel.
+These are primarily included for example purposes, the expectation is you'll prefer to process the results and issue notifications to humans via your favourite in-house tool - be it pagerduty, or something similar.

+As mentioned results get sent to redis, and they are published in the form of  JSON objects to the `overseer.results` set.
+This set will constantly grow unless results are pulled from it - as your notifier runs.

-You can check the size of the results list at any time via `redis-cli` like so:
+You can check the size of the results set at any time via `redis-cli` like so:

     $ redis-cli llen overseer.results
     (integer) 0

-Each test result is submitted as a JSON object, with the following fields:
+The JSON object, used to describe a single test result, has the following fields:

 | Field Name | Field Value                                                     |
 | ---------- | --------------------------------------------------------------- |